-Today, I’m sharing a DIY photo banner tutorial so you can make your own!
+Today, I'm sharing this DIY photo banner tutorial so you can make your own!

-This DIY photo banner could not be easier to make, and it’s the perfect addition to any party (anniversaries, birthdays, bridal showers, etc.)!
+This Picture Banner could not be easier to make, and it's the perfect addition to any party (anniversaries, birthdays, bridal showers, etc.)!
 I hung mine behind the food table, and it made a great backdrop.

 I asked Joel to pick out his favorites, and then I narrowed down the selection to 12 photos.
 It was hard!
 Joel has a big personality, and there were a lot of fun photos to choose from.

 Of course, you could just string up your photos and be done, but I wanted the pics to have a uniform look and size.
-Follow my DIY photo banner tutorial to find out how I did it!
+Follow my DIY Picture Banner tutorial below to find out how I did it!

 Here's what you'll need: